Colorado Recovery Assistance For Tourism

 • implementation of one or more innovative tourism projects

-Participating destination organizations will receive:
+Participating destination organizations received:

 • a destination assessment